 Lift is an important attribute of a camshaft, but it can be misleading.
 Lift is good, since a greater lift allows an engine to intake and expel air more freely, and improving airflow is one of the easiest ways to improve the overall performance of an engine.

 When a camshaft has excessive lift though, it can create a problem called valve float.
 Valve float can lead to an engine overrevving.
 Ideally, you want enough lift that the valve is able to allow plenty of airflow, but so that it also continues to follow the camshaft closely.

 In order for the intake and exhaust valves to line up precisely with the up and down cycles of the piston, the camshaft and crankshaft must work together with precise timing.
 In order to do that, a timing belt, timing chain, or other synchronizing device connects the two shafts.

 In overhead valve engines, it’s also possible for a direct gear drive to connect the camshaft and crankshaft.
-This is one of the sturdiest connecting methods, but because of how close the cam and crankshaft have to be in order for it to be effective, it isn’t common, even in pushrod engines which will typically still use a timing chain, though a much shorter one than is necessary with an overhead cam design engine.
+This is one of the sturdiest connecting methods, but because of how close the cam and crankshaft have to be in order for it to be effective, it isn’t common.
+This is true even for pushrod engines, which will typically still use a timing chain (though a much shorter one than is necessary with an overhead cam design engine).

 Timing belts are typically a toothed length of rubber composite.
 This is one of the most cost-effective options, though it’s not the most durable.
 Another benefit of rubber timing belts though is that they tend to be the lightest of all options.